Elegant-Queueing/student-version/README.md

 # User Manual

-This is a user manula for the front end of the student mobile application.
+This is a user manual for the front end of the student mobile application.

 ## What does the student app do?

-The student app allows students to join the virtual and physical queues in for a given company and a given career fair.
+The student app allows students to join the virtual and physical queues for a given company and a given career fair.
 Students will also manage their account on the app so they can edit things such as their resume and their profile information.

 Students would use this application to avoid long lines at crowded career fairs to save time in the recruiting process.